-Drug information provided by: Micromedex
+Drug information provided by: Merative, Micromedex®

 Bupropion may cause some people to be agitated, irritable, or display other abnormal behaviors.
-It may also cause some people to have suicidal thoughts and tendencies or to become more depressed.
+It may also cause some people to have suicidal thoughts and tendencies, or to become more depressed.
 Make sure the doctor knows if you have trouble sleeping, get upset easily, have a big increase in energy, or start to act reckless.
-Also tell the doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
+Also tell your doctor if you have sudden or strong feelings, such as feeling nervous, angry, restless, violent, or scared.
 If you or your caregiver notice any of these side effects, tell your doctor right away.

 Serious skin reactions can occur with this medicine.
-Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or skin rash, sores or ulcers on the skin, or fever or chills while you are using this medicine.
+Check with your doctor right away if you have blistering, peeling, or loosening of the skin, red skin lesions, severe acne or a skin rash, sores or ulcers on the skin, or fever or chills with this medicine.